haopinglin0907/myoSprite/README.md

 ## Usage

-1) Run "python main_calibration.py" to collect within session calibration data (subject-dependent) and train a CNN model that will be used later in main.py.
+1) Run "python main_calibration.py" to collect within session calibration data (subject-dependent).
+This program will train a CNN model that is going to be used in main.py.
 Please follow the instruction to perform the gesture.
+The program will be terminated once the model is trained and saved.

-2) Run "python main.py", the game will be controlled using the model trained on the calibration data from last step.
+2) Run "python main.py", the game will be controlled using the model trained on the calibration data from last step (model.pkl).